longphu0001/larapiauth/README.md

 # larapiauth
-An authentication API boilerplate can be used for starting any new app.
+An authentication API boilerplate built from Laravel that can be used for starting any new app.

+# Package versions
+- Laravel 5.8.3
+- L5-Swagger 5.8.x
+- Passport 7.2

+# Features
+- Register
+- Activate user (after registration)
+- Login
+- Logout
+- Get user
+- Reset password (forgot password)
+- Change password

-# installing
+# Installing
 - Run "composer install"
 - Run "npm install"
 - Create a new database